Gift Idea 1: £5+Gift Aid

 Gift Idea 10: £30

-Our aim is to make the Zetland Park play zone into a place where all children, whether able or disabled, can play together.
+As part of the Zetland Park Project, Falkirk Council in partnership with Friends of Zetland Park and Play as One Scotland would like to transform the Zetland Park play zone.
+Our aim is to make the Zetland Park play zone into a place where all children, no matter their ability or disability, can play together.

-In addition to the £20,000 that we are asking the community to assist with we will be seeking other funding from a variety of sources:
+To support the delivery of the wider play area design in addition to the £19,000 that we are asking the community to assist with, we are seeking other funding from a variety of sources:

 - Falkirk Council capital funding